 One is not enough; 10 is too many.
 Two to four registries give guests more choices, and it's a manageable number.
 And while you can absolutely register at smaller stores, it’s best to register with at least one larger retailer like Amazon.com or Williams Sonoma.
-To make it easy on yourself and others, pick one store for bedding, another for china, and so on.
-This will prevent you from signing up for the same items at different stores.
+To make it easy on yourself and others, designate one store for bedding, select another store for kitchenware, and so on.
+This will prevent you from signing up for the same items at different spots.

 7. Seal the Deal

-Once you choose your stores, you can do two things.
+Once you narrow down your retailers, you have two options.
 First, create your registry on The Knot.
-Two, set up an appointment to go to your stores to see the products in person.
+Then, set up an appointment to go to your stores to see the products in person.
 Some spots will assign you a registry specialist who will lead you around and help you stay on track.
 Some larger retailers allow couples to register by themselves with the aid of a hand-held scanner or your smartphone.
 While this removes the pressure of a salesperson looking over your shoulder, you may appreciate the expert advice from someone who's knowledgeable.

 8. Do It Together

 The two of you should be registering for gifts you'll both enjoy.
 To decide on what you need, talk about the style of home you'd both like, and divide and conquer categories (maybe you get to choose electronics, while your partner selects the bedding).
-Try not to take too much input from well-meaning family members and friends—this is for your home, not theirs, and your decisions should be made with your partner.
+While there may be input from well-meaning family members and friends, remember that the wedding registry is for your home, not theirs, and such decisions should be made with your partner.
 If you’re still unclear on exactly how to make a wedding registry, let The Knot’s experts guide you in the right direction.

 9. Know Your Guests

 Register for items in a range of prices so people can choose gifts within their means.
 Provide a mix of goods: Think traditional for older relatives, and affordable and fun for college pals.
-It may sound a bit manipulative, but you've got to make your registry choices appealing—and easy for your guests to buy.
+Ultimately, you should make your registry choices appealing and easy for your guests to buy.